pureexe/deeparc2whitebalance/README.md

 deeparc2whitebalance -i <input exr> -r <mask dir> -o <output dir>
 ```

-For mask, please label with white color on the white position in the image
+For mask, please label with white color on the white position in the image.